jack0z/weight-tracker/README.md

 - **BMI Calculator**: Calculate and categorize your BMI based on your height and weight
 - **Goal Forecasting**: Predict when you'll reach your goal weight based on current trends
 - **Data Management**: Export your data to CSV for backup or further analysis
+- **Mobile Responsive**: Optimized for both desktop and mobile viewing
+- **Shareable View Mode**: Share your progress with others via a unique link

 ## Getting Started